 In November, 2009 the Napa City Council directed city staff to work with the District to finalize an agreement for the proposed Hennessey trails.
 The District approved a Mitigated Negative Declaration on February 14, 2011.
 A final lease agreement and operations plan was approved by the District Board in August 2012, and by the City Council in September 2012.
 Work was completed on the connector trail to Moore Creek in June 2013.
 Lake Hennessey North Shore Trails formally opened with a ribbon cutting on October 18, 2014.
 The Sam the Eagle Trail was completed in April 2015 and, in staff's opinion, turned out wonderfully.
-Forest Trails Alliance donated a hand carved wooden trail sign that was installed at the northern terminus of the new trail.
+Forest Trails Alliance donated a hand carved wooden trail sign that was installed at the norther terminus of the new trail.
 District staff and volunteers installed the Harold Kelly bench in early June2015 and constructed a short ADA-compliant access trail to it on July 11, 2015.
 The County Wildlife Conservation Commission awarded the District a +/- \$2,000 grant to fund installation of an interpretive birding trail developed in partnership with Napa Solano Audubon along the north shore of the lake, signage was installed in May 2015.
 A new bench along the shoreline was dedicated to former Director Harold Kelly on October 22, 2015.
 Napa Marble and Granite installed (well, carved) new trail signage for the Shoreline and Sam the Eagle trails in early September 2017.
 A new trail ("Old Man's Beard Trail") was completed in February 2018.
 In June 2018 we met with the City of Napa and received approval to modify several not-yet-built trail segments and discussed an alternate parking configuration for the Conn Valley Road terminus.
-In late August we flagged nearly 3 miles of new trail segments on the Hennessey Unit.
-Construction started in December 2018, and our trail crew is working hard in between the rain storms.
+It appears likely the final section of new trail planned for the Lake Hennessey Unit will be funded through an Active Transportation grant and constructed by Conservation Corps North Bay under our direction.
+The Whiskey Ridge and Conn Peak Trails (along with the Conn Peak Spur) are now complete and open to the public, nearly three miles of delectable new singletrack all in.